-Do - Cooperation and Communication - Safety Committee Standard Employers have effective health and safety committees that instigate, develop, and carry out measures to ensure the health, safety, and welfare at work of staff.
+Standard Employers have effective health and safety committees that instigate, develop and carry out measures to ensure the health, safety and welfare at work of staff.
 Rationale In recognition of partnership working with recognised trade unions organisations are able to demonstrate they run effective health and safety committees as prescribed under the Safety Representative & Safety Committee Regulations 1977.
-Legal Reference Safety Representatives & Safety Committee Regulations 1977.
-Criteria Evidence Legal References A safety committee is set up by the organisation if requested by two safety representatives and established no later than three months after that request is made.
-Evidence of communication process between recognised trade unions and the organisation.
+Legal Reference Safety Representatives & Safety Commi ttee Regulations 1977.
+Criteria Evidence Legal References Observations A safety committee is set up by the organisation if requested by two safety representatives and established no later than three months after that request is made.
 Safety Representatives & Safety Committee Regulations 1977, Regulation 9 (1) and (2)(c) Effective consultation regarding the establishment of a new safety committee is held with all recognised trade union safety representatives who represent members employed by the organisation.
 Evidence of communication held between recognised trade unions and the organisation.
 Evidence of set objectives or terms of reference of the committee.
-Safety Representatives & Safety Committee Regulations 1977, Regulation 9 (2) (a) The health and safety committee promotes cooperation between employers and employees in instigating, developing, and carrying out measures to ensure health, safety, and welfare at work of the employees.
+Safety Representatives & Safety Committee Regulations 1977, Regulation 9 (2) (a) The health and safety committee promotes cooperation between employers and employees in instigating, developing and carrying out measures to ensure health, safety and welfare at work of the employees.
 Meeting agenda and minutes Safety Representatives & Safety Committee Regulations 1977, Guidance note 9.